 You should also make sure the color aligns with its purpose.
-In the majority of cases, data visualization will be split into three types of color palettes.
+In most cases, data visualization will be split into three types of color palettes.
 These are:

 - Categorical palettes — These palettes use several colors to differentiate uncorrelated variables.
 Generally, multiple colors are used to distinguish between them.

-- Sequential palettes — This is a color scheme that follows a specific order or trend.
-For dark themes, lighter colors should represent the highest values, whereas for light themes, darker colors should represent higher-value variables.
+- Sequential palettes — This color scheme follows a specific order or trend.
+For dark themes, lighter colors should represent the highest values, whereas darker colors should represent higher-value variables for light themes.